Registering your startup: LLC vs C Corporation

 How does the choice of LLC or C Corporations affect my personal taxes as a founder?

 You might hear advice from other business owners about why LLCs are advantageous for your personal taxes.
 It is true that the profits from an LLC can be treated as pass-through income flowing directly to your personal taxes.
+A limited liability company is similar to a sole proprietorship with regards to how profit and income are taxed.
 This avoids what is known as “double taxation” — where the profits of your business are taxed at the corporate level, then you are taxed again when you pay yourself a salary from your corporation.

 The reality is that, when it comes time to file your personal tax returns, you won’t be paying a high tax rate as a founder at an early stage startup.
 You will only be able to afford to pay yourself a small salary (if any salary at all!) until your company is generating revenue and has raised substantial amounts of capital from outside investors.

 Registering your company as a C Corporation can result in potential tax benefits for founders.
 The QSBS exemption for startup investors that we discussed above also applies to your founders shares.
-If you hold your shares for 5 years or longer before selling them, you will possibly be able to exempt up to 100% of the proceeds from selling these shares when it comes time to pay your tax bill!
+If you hold your shares for the minimum holding period of 5 years before selling them, you will possibly be able to exempt up to $10 million of the proceeds from selling these shares when it comes time to pay your tax bill!

 Issuing Equity to Employees: LLCs vs C Corporations

 Many startups try to incentivize employees by offering them equity in the company as part of their compensation packages.
 Since startups often can’t compete on salary with bigger companies, they are able to retain top talent by offering generous stock options to early employees.

 The process of issuing equity to employees in an LLC is vastly more complex with an LLC compared to a C Corp.
 Read about how issuing equity to employees in an LLC is different from issuing equity in a C corporation in more detail.